Disney blocked DeSantis' oversight board. What happens next?

 And, yet, no one seemed to notice — or if they did, they didn't raise an alarm.
 Not the new board, not the governor, not the legislators or the reporters actively monitoring developments (guilty).

-When news outlets, including NPR, asked Disney for comment about the various steps of DeSantis's takeover throughout February, the company played it straight-faced, saying they wouldn't fight the takeover.
+When news outlets, including NPR, asked Disney for comment about the various steps of DeSantis's takeover throughout February, the company played it straight-faced, saying it wouldn't fight the takeover.

 "For more than 50 years, the Reedy Creek Improvement District has operated at the highest standards, and we appreciate all that the District has done to help our destination grow," said Walt Disney World Resort President Jeff Vahle in a statement.
 "We are focused on the future and are ready to work within this new framework."